infotiv-research/SIMLAN/simulation/visualize_real_data/README.md

 ### Step 1: **Build the Package**

-Before working with any data, ensure that the package has been built at least once with:
+Before working with any data, ensure that the package has been built at least once, *for example* with:

 ```bash
 colcon build --merge-install --symlink-install --packages-select visualize_real_data